aarontimko/alexis-project/README.md

 This is a significant departure from only thinking of 1-3 possible use cases and limiting the code to only those _currently-imaginable keys_.

+_@aarontimko --> An acknowledgement is needed here as I have borrowed my colleague Andi Grabner's terminology of "monitoring as code" in this documentation [GitHub: grabnerandi](https://github.com/grabnerandi) [Twitter: grabnerandi](https://twitter.com/grabnerandi)_

 ### Diagram: Explicit Rules vs Monitoring as Code

 ![Diagram: Explicit Rules](/images/diagram-explicit-rules.png)